-SPORT AND EXERCISE SCIENCES: BTEC LEVEL 3 (SINGLE/DOUBLE/TRIPLE) MINIMUM ENTRY REQUIREMENTS C/4 in English Language GCSE and Maths GCSE; and C/4 in Science GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY The academic and vocational application of understanding and knowledge in topics such as sport psychology, biomechanics, physiology, training and essential research methods and data analysis.
-Learning is partly through University laboratory visits and vocational specialist guest speakers.
-IS THIS COURSE RIGHT FOR ME These are academically demanding and applied courses suiting analytical students with a strong science understanding.
-You must be a committed and independent learner with the personal management skills to meet ongoing coursework deadlines.
+SPORT AND EXERCISE SCIENCES: BTEC LEVEL 3 (SINGLE/DOUBLE/TRIPLE) MINIMUM ENTRY REQUIREMENTS 4 in Maths GCSE and 4 in Science GCSE and 4 in English Language GCSE or English Literature GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY Sport isn't just about competing, it is about developing a knowledge of the impact sport can have on health, well-being and the human body.
+You will study the academic and vocational application of understanding and knowledge in diverse topics such as sport psychology, biomechanics, physiology, training and essential research methods and data analysis.
+Learning is partly through University laboratory visits and vocational specialist quest speakers.
+Whilst studying Sport and Exercise Science you will learn a range of skills that will help you in your future career, for example, teamwork, resilience, competitive spirit, social, communication and analytical skills.
+IS THIS COURSE RIGHT FOR ME These are academically demanding courses suiting students with a good science understanding.
+You must be a committed and independent learner with the personal management skills to meet coursework deadlines.
 Learning and assessment is varied to parallel workplace and University style demands, with some external examination and coursework assessment.
 You will receive excellent staff support for achieving excellent results, while enriching your study skills and personal development.
-WHERE NEXT Sport Science is the ninth most popular University route from BHASVIC, providing credible progression to both University degrees and the workplace.
-Some careers include: teaching, physiotherapy or sports therapy, coaching, journalism and research.
-Transferable and highly valued skills also allow for non-subject based study and employment.
+WHERE NEXT Sport and Exercise Science lends itself to a range of careers in sports and fitness as well as other industries, for example, Nutritionist, Physiotherapy and Chiropractic Practice.
+Some careers that you could consider doing with PE include: Sports Science, PE Teacher, Physiotherapist, Professional Sportsperson, Sports Coach/Consultant, Sports Policy Adviser at local and national level, Diet and Fitness Instructor and Personal Trainer.
+Sport Science is the ninth most popular University route from BHASVIC, providing credible progression to both University degrees and the workplace.

-SPORTS PERFORMANCE: MEN'S BASKETBALL / WOMEN'S FOOTBALL / RUGBY / MEN'S FOOTBALL / WOMEN'S BASKETBALL / NETBALL MINIMUM ENTRY REQUIREMENTS A level programme requirement.
-You do not need to be taking a sports course to be a part of the sports performance programme.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-IS THIS COURSE RIGHT FOR ME If you're a committed individual who's aim is to play regularly and to progress in sport, then Sports Performance will benefit you during your time at BHASVIC.
-Throughout the duration of the course, your qualified coach will provide you with the opportunity to compete at Regional and National levels whilst also ensuring that you are able to thrive academically.
-Choosing Sports Performance enables you to develop your knowledge and enhance your skills as a sportsperson by training regularly and playing competitive games in your chosen sport, alongside your college course.
-WHAT WILL I STUDY This course is a practically based subject in which all aspects of your own performance will aim to be enhanced.
-During sessions you will work on the technical and tactical elements of your sport, with Strength and Conditioning sessions included to ensure you are able to reach your maximum potential as a BHASVIC athlete.
-WHERE NEXT BHASVIC Sport gives you the tools to progress in sport in the direction you should choose.
-Previous high achieving students have been offered University places in the UK and chances to study and play abroad through a Sports Scholarship.
+SPORTS PERFORMANCE: MEN'S BASKETBALL / FOOTBALL / RUGBY WOMEN'S BASKETBALL / FOOTBALL / NETBALL MINIMUM ENTRY REQUIREMENTS You do not need to be taking a Sport course to be part of the sports performance programme.
+For most sports you need to be able to play at team / club standard but Women's Basketball is open entry.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY If you're a committed individual whose aim is to play regularly and to progress in sport then Sports Performance will benefit you during your time at BHASVIC.
+Throughout the duration of the course your qualified coach will provide you with the opportunity to compete at regional and national levels whilst also ensuring that you are able to thrive academically.
+Choosing Sports Performance enables you to develop your knowledge and enhance your skills as a sportsperson by training regularly and playing competitive games in your chosen sport, alongside your college courses.
+IS THIS COURSE RIGHT FOR ME This is a practically based course in which all aspects of your own performance will be enhanced.
+During sessions you will work on the technical and tactical elements of your sport, with strength and conditioning sessions included to ensure you are able to reach your maximum potential as a BHASVIC athlete.
+WHERE NEXT BHASVIC Sport gives you the tools to progress in sport in the direction you choose.
+Previous high achieving students have been offered University places in the UK and chances to study and play abroad through a sports scholarship.